gitrdm/lojban-parser/docs/proposed/tree-sitter-integration.md

 ## Next steps

-- Integrate full lexer logic into `src/scanner.c` for 900-series token emission.
+- Integrate 900-series compounding and reserved cmavo families into `src/scanner.c`.
 - Expand `tools/ts-validate` to run C parser and diff normalized shapes.
 - Add CI job for automated `ts-generate`/`ts-test` and corpus validation.
 - Expand corpus with more test cases from `openwm.txt` and regression inputs.
+- Add a few additional quote/parenthetical tests (e.g., `lu ... li'u`, `to ... toi`).